SENERGY-Platform/client-connector-lib/README.md

 ##### Persistent device management

-Device manager storing and managing devices in a sqlite database.
-(Singleton instance)
+Device manager storing and managing devices in a sqlite database (Singleton instance).
+Only supports `Device` objects.

     from modules.device_pool import DeviceStore